 Look for firm ground (FG) cleats that have plastic molded studs that are evenly positioned.
 There are various types of stud configurations in the market but metal studs are generally not allowed.

 Studs help in providing traction on the ground and balance when your kid is running.
-Also, look for cleats that have comfortable insoles and linings to avoid blisters and bruising the feet.
+Also, look for cleats that have comfortable insoles and linings to avoid blisters and bruising on the feet.

 2. Shin guards